About this page

 Riders have 11 hours to complete the challenge (course closes at 1800 hours).
 This means riders will need to travel at an average of at least 20km/h over the course, depending on stoppage time.

-The Dams Challenge is a paired team events.
+The Dams Challenge is a paired team event.
 You must stay with your partner for the duration of the course.
 The event is a personal challenge and NOT a race - no place-getter prizes are awarded.

 Date: Sunday, 6 April 2014